seanoracle/JDELS/tutorial.md

 ## Understanding Port Restrictions

 You should be aware of restricted ports that cannot be defined or used while creating any web component and/or server.
 These specific port restrictions for any One-Click Provisioning deployment of JD Edwards EnterpriseOne are grouped as follows:
+* One-Click Provisioning Console for JD Edwards
+* All Internet Browsers
+* Google Chrome and Mozilla Firefox Browsers